ailsons-dev/azure-maps-samples/README.md

-<span style="color:red">Important!
-This repo has moved</span> to the  [Azure Maps Code Samples](https://github.com/Azure-Samples/AzureMapsCodeSamples) repo
+# Important!
+This repo has moved to the  [Azure Maps Code Samples](https://github.com/Azure-Samples/AzureMapsCodeSamples) repo

-# Azure Maps Quickstart and Tutorials Samples
+## Azure Maps Quickstart and Tutorials Samples

 This project is a collection of Azure Maps Quickstart and Tutorials for the Azure Maps documentation.